davimonteiro/davimonteiro.github.io/_posts/2017-01-17-lotus-at-runtime.md

 ##### TAS/TPA Experimentation Panel

 The left panel shows the input profile that can be used to test the loaded configuration (i.e., workflow with available concrete services).
 A green mark means that the profile is available but currently not executed; a red mark means the profile is executing.
 The glasses symbols allow inspecting the input profiles and adapting the parameters dynamically.
-Both a text and table for are available.
+Both a text and table are available.
 The green triangle buttons on the right-hand side are used to run the corresponding input profile (parallel runs are not supported).
 Clicking the red mark stops the execution of the running input profile.

 The right panel shows three graphs with tables.
 When the execution of the input profile completes, the results will be shown in the graphs and overview tables.
 The Reliability graph shows on the X-axis the series of invocations of the assistance service and on the Y-axis the concrete services that were invoked.
 Short green vertical lines indicate that invocations were successful; longer red vertical lines indicate failed invocations.
 The Performance graph shows on the X-axis the invocations of the assistance service and on the Y-axis the response time of the concrete services that were invoked.
 The subsequent service executions are represented with stocked collared bars.
 Finally, the Cost graph shows the accumulated cost for the invocations performed by the input profile.
 The tables summarize the results.